 time to sell yourself (figuratively, of course). we're not talking about virtue signalling or bragging...if you donate to charity and write about it in your bio, did you even donate at all? instead, think of yourself as a used car salesman sharing all the good bits. ever rescued a kitten from a tree? put it in. can you recite all the kings and queens of England? share your talent with the world. won a medal in grade 5 athletics? you better believe they're going to want to know about that. people want to get to know the real you, beyond just your job, hobbies and travel experiences - give them something interesting to spark up a conversation.

 still struggling? try one of these helpful templates.

 this one's a double whammy - first of all, be respectful! if you have strong political views or a laundry list of what you don't want in a partner, your profile is not the best place to share them. remember, we're all here to find someone fun to do something fun - there's enough negativity in the world. secondly, SPELLCHECK! don't miss out on someone great because you didn't proofread.

 easy like Sunday mornings

-...ok, maybe not quite as easy as a Sunday morning, but it's a great place to start! given how much thought can go into a profile, we encourage you to spent a bit more time diving deeper than just that profile photo - there's a whole person there, with hopes, dreams and surprisingly good dance moves waiting to be discovered. give them a chance, send them a message and organise a date through Boop: the going-on-dates app - we'll even give you 15% off the bill, so you can order that extra round/second bowl of chips/decadent brownie while they finish telling you that story about the jellyfish, baked alaskan and sandalwood incense.
+...ok, maybe not quite as easy as a Sunday morning, but it's a great place to start! given how much thought can go into a profile, we encourage you to spend a bit more time diving deeper than just that profile photo - there's a whole person there, with hopes, dreams and surprisingly good dance moves waiting to be discovered. give them a chance, send them a message and organise a date through Boop: the going-on-dates app that lets you match, chat and create great dates. find someone who shares your interests, choose from a curated list of the city’s best date spots and get access to exclusive menus, deals and discounts - so you can order that extra round/second bowl of chips/decadent brownie while they finish telling you that story about the jellyfish, baked alaskan and sandalwood incense.